Prof. Deborah Kamen (she/her), dkamen@uw.edu

 Academic Integrity:

 University of Washington students are expected to practice high standards of academic and professional honesty and integrity.
 Instances of academic dishonesty (including cheating and plagiarizing) will result in being reported for academic misconduct.
+In this class, academic misconduct includes the use of ChatGPT, Large Language Models (LLMs), or any other AI tools.

 UW COVID-19 Face Covering Policy: